-It is a fact that physics taught in class 10th and 12th is easier than that of competitive exams.
-This is the hardest and most conceptual part of physics and it takes time and patience to learn it.
+It is a fact that physics taught in classes 10th and 12th is easier than competitive exams.
+This is the hardest and most conceptual part of physics; it takes time and patience to learn.
 So be patient and learn the mechanics thoroughly

-Let us have a look at some of the removed Physics syllabi chapter-wise given below.
+Let us look at some of the removed Physics syllabi chapter-wise given below.

 Para-, dia- and ferromagnetic substances, with examples.
 Electromagnets and factors affecting their strengths, permanent magnets.
-Scattering of light–blue color of the sky and reddish appearance of the sun at sunrise and sunset.
+Scattering of light–the sky’s blue color and the sun’s reddish appearance at sunrise and sunset.

-The physics syllabus for class 11 consists of 10 units with total 15 chapters in 11 physics classes 11.
+The physics syllabus for class 11 consists of 10 units with 15 chapters in 11 physics classes 11.
 These chapters focus on fundamental concepts such as the law of motion, gravity, the properties of matter, and thermodynamics.

-Physics is a broad and interesting subject but sometimes students take it as taught and wonder how they can be able to study.
-If you are the same person then follow some guidelines given below which will definitely help you to study Physics well.
+Physics is a broad and interesting subject, but sometimes students take it as taught and wonder how they can study.
+If you are the same person, follow some guidelines below, which will help you study Physics well.

 Tips on how to study physics effectively

-The detailed CBSE Class 12 Physics Syllabus 2022 is mentioned above, so there is a need to check the syllabus to start your preparation.
+The detailed CBSE Class 12 Physics Syllabus 2024 is mentioned above, so you need to check the syllabus to start your preparation.

 Physics is one of the oldest academic disciplines, perhaps the oldest, through its inclusion of astronomy.
 Over the last two millennia, physics, chemistry, biology, and certain branches of mathematics have been a part of natural philosophy.